5 Ways to Form a Real Human Connection at Work

 This social connection can be achieved whether an individual is working from home or is in the office.
 But how does one create meaningful connections at work?
 How do people connect with others through the interview process, while onboarding at a new company, or when working from home indefinitely?

-Experts at Spectrum—one of the leading broadband connectivity companies in the US with more than 96,000 employees serving over 31 million customers—offered several suggestions for how to authentically connect in the workplace, both remotely and in-person.
+Experts at Spectrum—one of the leading broadband connectivity companies in the US with more than 100,000 employees serving nearly 32 million customers—offered several suggestions for how to authentically connect in the workplace, both remotely and in-person.
 The key for Spectrum, says Marti Moore, the company’s Group Vice President for Technology Implementation, is to focus everyday workplace interactions around the company’s core values.

 “Spectrum employees are expected to be experts in their field, to work with integrity and actively promote teamwork, to earn their co-workers’ respect and customers’ trust, and to continuously pursue growth and learning in their roles,” Moore explains.
 “Having open discussions around these values can open doors with individuals or teams that may share similar goals, which in turn can open doors and lead to great future collaborations.”